Hashibei/Django-BaseProject/README.md

  A base django project to boost up the initial steps when creation a ground up application.

 ## Developed
- * Written by Joseph Oliveira Corrêa <joseph.oliveira.correa@gmail.com>, January 2020
+ * Written by Joseph Oliveira Corrêa, <joseph.oliveira.correa@gmail.com>, January 2020